-Because you are enrolled in a Medicare Advantage Plan, there is a limit on the total amount you have to pay out-of-pocket each year for in-network medical services that are covered by our plan.
+Because you are enrolled in a Medicare Advantage Plan, there is a limit on the amount you have to pay out-of-pocket each year for in-network medical services that are covered by our plan.
 This limit is called the maximum out-of-pocket (MOOP) amount for medical services.
-For calendar year 2023 this amount is \$4,750.
+For calendar year 2023 this amount is \$4,500.

-The amounts you pay for copayments, and coinsurance for in-network covered services count toward this maximum out-of-pocket amount.
-The amounts you pay for your plan premiums (if any), and for your Part D prescription drugs do not count toward your maximum out-of-pocket amount.
-If you selected an optional dental plan, your dental plan premiums and amount you pay for dental services you receive do not count toward your maximum out-of-pocket amount.
+The amounts you pay for: copays, and coinsurance for in-network covered services count toward this maximum out-of-pocket amount.
+If you selected an optional dental plan, your dental plan premium and amount you pay for dental services you receive do not count toward your maximum out-of-pocket amount.
 In addition, amounts you pay for some other services do not count toward your maximum out-of-pocket amount.
 These services are marked with an asterisk in the Medical Benefits Chart.

-If you reach the maximum out-of-pocket amount of \$4,750, you will not have to pay any out-of-pocket costs for the rest of the year for in-network covered services.
-However, you must continue to pay your plan premium and the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).
+If you reach the maximum out-of-pocket amount of \$4,500, you will not have to pay any out-of-pocket costs for the rest of the year for in-network covered services.
+However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party.)